-For me, it’s back to square one, and I’m prepared to wait out the self-publishing pain ahead, the headlines, the enquiry, the aftermath and all the squealing and yelling.
+For me, it was back to square one, and prepared to wait out the self-publishing pain ahead, the headlines, the enquiry, the aftermath and all the squealing and yelling.

-Firstly, I will exit KDP Select at my earliest opportunity as I enrolled under KU 1.0 when things were fair.
+I exited KDP Select at my earliest opportunity as I enrolled under KU 1.0 when things were fair.
 They are not fair now.
-Secondly, I will revert to open distribution of my ebooks via Smashwords or Draft2Digital.
+Secondly, I reverted to open distribution of my ebooks via Smashwords originally, but I recently changed over to Draft2Digital.

 This is not to say that I am thrilled with aggregation, or that Apple, B&N or Kobo offer anything startling, but at least they all honour a genuine ebook sale.
 If I get fewer sales, well so be it.

-Lastly, I will refresh my paperback backlist and make sure that all of my promotional links are directed not only to my ebooks, but also to my paperbacks.
+Lastly, I refreshed my paperback backlist and made sure that all of my promotional links were directed not only to my ebooks, but also to my paperbacks.
 You know real books.
 When I started in self-publishing, these things called books, were what made me money.
 As I noted above with the graphic about regional interest, there is a whole world out there that still love books.

-Ebooks are a basically a US and UK thing, so to be honest, why should I concentrate all my efforts on two countries, which are the home of Amazon and Kindle Unlimited, and together are the cause of the coming self-publishing loss in earnings.
+Ebooks are a basically a US and UK thing, so to be honest, why should I concentrate all my efforts on two countries, which are the home of Amazon and Kindle Unlimited, and together are the cause of the loss in earnings for self-publishing authors.

-No. I don’t want your perverted half-eaten hamburger and fries ebook model, thank you very much.
+No. I don’t want Amazon’s perverted half-eaten hamburger and fries ebook model, thank you very much.

 I’ll wait out the disaster ahead, but with one saving grace in mind.
 Self-publishing has one outstanding and unique benefit, and it is that a self-publishing author retains total rights over their ebooks and books, so they can do whatever they please.